I wonder what part of the Easter story you like best? Which part have you particularly noticed this year?

 I wonder what you might make out of these shapes?

-I love open end activities.
+I love open-ended activities.
 We have creative materials out all the time for my daughters to create something whenever the mood takes them.
 And they do!
 Often before breakfast while still in their pyjamas.
 I have my own selection of craft supplies which I often use too, especially when I spend time with God.
-However, when it comes to responses to Bible stories, we can sometimes be a bit, well, controlling about what we want children to create, giving them a template, a set of instructions and an example so they can make something we’ve seen on Pintrest.
+However, when it comes to responses to Bible stories, we can sometimes be a bit, well, controlling about what we want children to create, giving them a template, a set of instructions and an example so they can make something we’ve seen on Pinterest.

 I found that they enjoyed having it as one of their response options, some of them creating versions of my pictures below, and others their own interpretation of the story.
 This could work with people of all ages, and so lends itself nicely to a station activity in an intergenerational, all-age or Messy Church setting.
 You could leave the pictures out or glue them onto the background as you think appropriate.
 Or leave it for people to decide what they’d like to do, a bit, you know, open-ended.